 Only occasionally, depending on the size and location of the lipoma, will sedation be recommended in addition to local anesthesia.
 While lipoma removal is extremely safe, all surgery involves some level of risk and the potential for complication.
 These complications may include bleeding, infection, or a reaction to anesthesia.
 Being open and honest with Dr. Antell about previous surgeries and medical history will help to lower the risk of complication during surgery.
 As long as the operating facility is properly accredited and the surgeon adequately trained in plastic surgery, lipoma removal is a very commonly performed surgery with a low complication rate.

 The risk during surgery may increase depending on the size, location, and number of lipomas being treated.
 Another infrequent, but possible, complication after surgery could include a thicker than usual scar.
-Both the liposuction and “press and squeeze” techniques utilize an incision, but Dr. Antell uses the most advanced, scar minimizing methods available to ensure an unobtrusive, unnoticeable scar.
+Both the liposuction and “press and squeeze” techniques utilize an incision, but Dr. Antell uses the most advanced, scar minimizing methods available to reduce scarring.
 Patients who qualify for the liposuction technique of lipoma removal will only need the smallest of incisions to allow the cannula access to the fatty layer under the skin.

 During your initial consultation, Dr. Antell will evaluate your health, determine where your lipomas are located, how much they impede movement or interfere with daily activities, and carefully access the technique best suited to remove your individual lipomas.
 Dr. Antell will explain the risks involved with surgery, other surgical options if available, and a combination of lipoma removal and scar revision if appropriate.